Xenazine® (tetrabenazine) Frequently Asked Questions

-Xenazine is the only FDA-approved treatment for chorea associated with Huntington’s disease.
+Xenazine is the first FDA-approved treatment for chorea associated with Huntington’s disease.
 It treats a symptom of Huntington’s disease (HD) called chorea (kor-EE-ya), or involuntary movements.
 These movements can be brief, repetitive and jerky or uncontrolled and dance-like.

 Xenazine is a medicine that may reduce the involuntary movements of HD chorea but cannot cure the cause of these movements.
 It’s not known whether Xenazine is safe and effective in children.

 How Xenazine exactly reduces HD chorea is not known.
 It is thought that Xenazine reduces the amount of certain chemicals in the brain that help control body movement.

 In a 12-week clinical study with HD patients, Xenazine reduced chorea in more than two-thirds of the individuals who took it, while one-third stayed the same or worsened.
 The most commonly reported side effects in studies with Xenazine were sleepiness, trouble sleeping, depression, tiredness, anxiety, restlessness, agitation and nausea.